360 Feedback vs. Performance Review

 Can 360 feedback replace a performance review?

-No. They serve different purposes and should not be conflated.
+No. 360 feedback cannot replace a performance review because they measure different things.
 Performance reviews evaluate past output and inform compensation decisions.
-360 feedback surfaces blind spots and informs development.
-Using 360 data for compensation decisions corrupts both: people give inflated ratings to protect colleagues' pay, and the developmental value of honest feedback is lost.
+360 feedback measures leadership behavior and informs personal development.
+Combining them corrupts both: respondents inflate ratings to protect colleagues' pay, and the developmental value of honest feedback is destroyed.
+Organizations that run both as separate processes with separate audiences get better data from each.

 How often should you run 360 feedback vs. performance reviews?